Th3Tr1ckst3r/Facesift/README.md

 ## Why Use Facesift?

 Facesift comes in handy for a variety of reasons.
 Wether your doing digital forensics, or just backing up only important images off of your phone.
-It allows you to take a single image, & perform scans on files, folders, directories, you name it.
+It allows you to take a single image, & perform facial recognition scans on files, folders, directories, you name it.
+Quickly, & efficiently.

 ## Features